-Bridal Shower: Bring a gift
+Bring a Gift

 "The main intent of the shower is to 'shower' the bride or the couple with things they need either for their future home or the bride herself (think lingerie!)," explains wedding planner Cathy O'Connell of Celebrations of Joy Events.
-"If you are not able to attend it's fine to mail a gift or send it with someone who is attending."
+"If you are not able to attend, it's fine to mail a gift or send it with someone who is attending."

-"Do keep in mind that if you are attending the shower, to bring your gift to the event itself," adds Tzo Ai Ang, founder of Ang Weddings and Events.
+"Do keep in mind that if you are attending the shower, bring your gift to the event itself," adds Tzo Ai Ang, founder of Ang Weddings and Events.
 "The bride opening and enjoying the gifts is often an important part of the party."

-*Tip: *You can always give a gift from the registry, which makes it easier for both the guest and the bride, says O'Connell.
-"However, if you have personal knowledge of something amazing the couple would love, by all means go for it.
+You can always give a gift from the registry, which makes it easier for both the guest and the bride, says O'Connell.
+"However, if you have personal knowledge of something amazing the couple would love, by all means, go for it.
 Just don't deviate from registry solely because you don't like their taste or have different personal style preferences!"

-Tip: "A small gift or bottle of wine is an appropriate way to honor the occasion," suggests O'Connell.
+"A small gift or bottle of wine is an appropriate way to honor the occasion," suggests O'Connell.
 "Save the large gifting for later."
 Another great idea?
 Try a book or something that will help the couple plan their wedding, advises Lee.

 "For both of these parties, there's no need to bring a gift.
 Guests are usually responsible for their own tab and their share of splitting the bride's or groom's for the evening's activities, so additional gifts are not necessary," says Ang.

-"This is the night the couple typically gives gifts to the wedding party and family so there's no need to bring anything there," explains Lee.
+"This is the night the couple typically gives gifts to the wedding party and family, so there's no need to bring anything there," explains Lee.

-Wedding: Send a gift
+Send a Gift

-Despite what couples will say about your presence being gift enough, guests should always gift within their means.
+Despite what couples will say about your presence being a gift enough, guests should always gift within their means.

-Tip: Always send the gift to the couple's home instead of bringing it to the wedding, advises Lee.
+Always send the gift to the couple's home instead of bringing it to the wedding, advises Lee.
 No one wants to deal with carrying or shipping more boxes home at the end of the night.

 Any other special occasion, such as a farewell brunch or a special luncheon to honor the bride, does not require the attendee to bring a gift, says Lee.
 "However, in these cases, it's nice to bring a little something for the hostess if the event is in her home and not in a restaurant."